wp-plugins/iq-block-country/readme.txt

 The plugin does it bests to avoid caching but under circumstances the message does get cached.
 Either change the behaviour of your caching software or disable the plugin.

+= How can I select multiple countries at once? =

+You can press the ctrl key and select several countries.

+Perhaps also a handy function is that you can type in a part of the name of the country!

 = How can I get a new version of the GeoIP database? =

+Since v1.0.9 every time you login to the backend of your website the plugin checks if the current databases are over a month old.
+If they are they will be automaticly updated to the current version of Maxmind.

-Since version 1.0.4 you can press the "Download new GeoIP database" from the admin page to download a new version of the database.
-You do not need to download it more than once a month since the lite database is only updated once a month.
+If this is not soon enough for you you can also press the two buttons "Download new GeoIP database" on the bottom of the options page.
+This will download them instantly.
+However you do not need to download  the databases more than once a month since the lite database is only updated once a month.

 You can also remove the file GeoIP.dat from the plugin directory and after removal go to the settings page of this plugin.
 When it sees the GeoIP database is missing it will